trevelling/I.C.Treats/README.md

 It's our way of sweetening the deal for our dedicated patrons.
 Otto meticulously manages the orders, ensuring they are prepared in sequence and released only when perfection is achieved.
 Keep an eye out for special treats on your birthday – the first ice cream in your birthday order is on the house!
 Interested in the code behind this innovative ice cream experience?
 Enjoy the scoop of the future at I.C.Treats! 🍦✨

+**Note:  Pushes and Updates are not regulated properly